 One of the most common types of crimes that occur in Arizona is stolen property.
 Depending on how a crime is committed, a person can face theft, larceny, or robbery charges.
 Although these terms are often used interchangeably, they are slightly different offenses.

-Theft is taking someone’s personal belongings with the intent of permanently depriving the owner of their use.
 Most theft crimes are solely related to stealing another person’s money or tangible belongings and not things like property (land, etc.).
 For example, if a person shoplifts items from a retail store, it would be considered theft.

 For a crime to be considered theft, the three following things must occur: